 Now we have the ‘science but not science’ marketing terms covered, on to the real-life active ingredients…

 Second in line we have tea tree leaf oil.
-We’re calling this our 0.5 active ingredient because compared with salicylic acid and piroctone olamine, its anti-dandruff activity is far less substantiated.
 Tea tree oil is a naturally occurring ingredient renowned for its anti-septic properties.
 This makes it of potential use when treating dandruff due to the overgrowth of malassezia yeast.
 When populations of malassezia yeast fall, dandruff recedes.
 Tea tree oil is an anti-dandruff ingredient giving with one hand and taking away with the other – more about this soon.

-Finally to top (or bottom) our 2.5 list of anti-dandruff actives, we have piroctone olamine – a next generation anti-fungal treatment looking set to phase out the traditionally used zinc pyrithione.
+Finally, to top (or bottom) our list of anti-dandruff actives, we have piroctone olamine – a next-generation anti-fungal treatment looking set to phase out the traditionally used zinc pyrithione.
 Its combination here with salicylic acid tackles and reduce populations of malassezia yeast with dual action; piroctone olamine reduces existing populations of lipophilic malassezia yeast and salicylic acid dissolves away scalp flakes that help bread future populations of malassezia yeast.

 A fabulous combination with a questionable addition of tea tree oil.
 But why?
 Why may tea tree oil be a questionable anti-dandruff active?